Master-Vasu/google-search-clone/README.md

 - **Ranking:** Search results are ranked based on the frequency of the search term within each page.
 - **Responsive Design:** The user interface is designed to be responsive and user-friendly.

-## Technologies Used

-- **Python:** Used for the backend logic, including crawling and indexing web pages.
-- **Flask:** A micro web framework for Python, used to create the web application.
-- **HTML/CSS:** Used for creating the structure and styling of the web pages.
-- **JavaScript:** Used for enhancing the interactivity of the web application.

 ## Project Structure